Trauma and PTSD

 The types of therapy that are most commonly used and recognized for their effectiveness in trauma treatment are cognitive behavioral therapy and eye movement desensitization and reprocessing (EMDR).
 Other forms of therapy that have been clinically tested include mindfulness-based cognitive therapy, psychodynamic therapy, hypnotherapy, and exposure therapy.
 Adjunctive therapies may be used, such as group therapy or art/expressive therapy, the goal of which is to heal through addressing the existential questions that arise in the aftermath of trauma and to discover meaning in life.

-Yoga can help individuals soothe an over-stimulated nervous system and reconnect to their body.
+Yoga and Tai Chi can help individuals soothe an over-stimulated nervous system and reconnect to their body.
 Research shows it can support healing conditions like sleep disorders and depression.

 Acupuncture – with this therapy thin needles are inserted into the body to regulate the flow of energy.
 Acupuncture corrects imbalances in the flow of qi by stimulating pressure points.